daniloriitano/sentiment_analysis/README.md

 2. Use Selenium to extract the text.
 3. Clean the text by removing irrelevant content.
 4. Perform sentiment analysis using the VADER model.
-5. Save the results to a `sentiment_nometestata.csv` file.
+5. Save the results to a `risultati_sentiment_nometestata.csv` file.

 Each newspaper has its own dedicated script to ensure accurate text extraction, adapting to different website structures.